prowler-cloud/prowler/README.md

                               (i.e.: ProwlerRole)
         -T                  session durantion given to that role credentials in seconds, default 1h (3600) recommended 12h, requires -R and -T
                               (i.e.: 43200)
-        -h                  this help
+        -I                 External ID to be used when assuming roles (no mandatory) -h                  this help
     ```